Blo0dMaple/Python-A-course-for-newbies/introductions.md

 ```
 ### Data types

-In Python there are several types of data types.
-Let us get started with the most common ones.
-Different data types will be covered in detail in other sections.
-For the time being, let us just go through the different data types and get familiar with them.
-You do not have to have a clear understanding now.
+Python has a bunch of different **data types**, and they're basically different ways of storing information. 🧠 Don't stress about memorizing everything right now—we'll dive into each one properly later in the course.
+For now, just get familiar with the names and what they generally do.
+Think of this as a quick meet-and-greet before you become besties with them. 😎🚀

 #### Number